mlibrary/about-publishing/src/content/features/title-tbd.md

             image_alt: ""
             title: ""
       - type: highlight
-        text: |-
+        text: >-
           **Read the Collection on Fulcrum**

-          The titles included in the collection
+          The titles included in the collection explore the themes of translation,
       - type: cta
         image: /assets/neh-brochure.png
         heading: Collaborating Across Centers